 From 1984 the BMD data was collected electronically, so there are no printed indexes.
 The data includes the mother's maiden name.
 They can be searched via www.ancestry.co.uk but without paying you don't get much data back.
-I don't know of a free service.
+Your local County Library may have a subscription to Ancestry.

 While the GRO is a convenient single sourse for copies of certificates they actually only hold copies and the originals are held by regional offices and copies can be obtained from them. www.ukbmd.org.uk lists those local Registries for which index data is available on the Internet (unfortunately Surrey is not among them).
 A particular advantage of at least some of these is that the database gives the mother's maiden name in situations where the GRO index does not.

 Before 1837 there was no registration.
 All there is are Parish Records of baptisms, marriages and burials.
 Not everyone was baptised, and baptism might be several years after birth.
-Some clergy annotated baptism records with the age or d.o.b. of the person.
+Some clergy annotated baptism records with the age or date of birth of the person.